funkymed/swfunixbuilder/README.md

 ##Custom

 ###Add Files
-If you need to add icons, splashscreen, others, edit the files compile.sh and simulate.sh and after the swf definition add the files you want.
+If you need to add icons, splashscreen, or directory, edit the files compile.sh and simulate.sh and add all just after the swf definition.